 Spurring your creative brain juices is the method in which the game world, your very own customisable planet, expands.
 Every time you create five individual Formees sees your planet grow, and the area in which you may explore becoming ever larger.

-This rate of input time versus reward has been carefully calculated in its execution, ensuring that the player not only becomes increasingly curious about what’s appeared within the ever expanding world, but also testing their own imagination in the Formees they create.
+This rate of input time versus reward has been carefully calculated in its execution, ensuring that the player not only becomes increasingly curious about what’s appeared within the ever-expanding world but also testing their own imagination in the Formees they create.

 Such inventiveness isn’t purely embodied by just the Formees either, with the player also able to alter the scenery of your planet as well.

-You can wander, fly and gleefully fling your Formee around the game world, in which you’re given a five minute time limit to explore your surroundings.
-You’ll more often than not gather coins, munch fruit, find keys to unlock chests, and complete simple challenges given to you by other Formee inhabitants, the latter of which unlocking the opportunity for you to purchase the body parts used to create them through the in-game Shop.
-With these, an image of the chosen Formee will appear on the upper-screen alongside variations using the same body parts, with player able to either copy or alternate their own ideas with these.
+You can wander, fly and gleefully fling your Formee around the game world, in which you’re given a five-minute time limit to explore your surroundings.
+You’ll more often than not gather coins, munch fruit, find keys to unlock chests, and complete simple challenges are given to you by other Formee inhabitants, the latter of which unlocking the opportunity for you to purchase the body parts used to create them through the in-game Shop.
+With these, an image of the chosen Formee will appear on the upper-screen alongside variations using the same body parts, with the player able to either copy or alternate their own ideas with these.

 Eating fruit often leads to your Formee laying an Egg of varying colour (which may later be cracked to reward you with further coins or special items), a Poo, or a Golden Poo.
 These grant the possibility of receiving bonus effects, such as an increased chance of laying Eggs, or a heightened jump ability.

-A further addition are Dungeons, in which your chosen Formee is scanned, awarded a Type, and given HP, Attack, Defence, Speed, and Luck attributes, dependent on what body parts they have.
+A further addition is Dungeons, in which your chosen Formee is scanned, awarded a Type, and given HP, Attack, Defence, Speed, and Luck attributes, dependent on what body parts they have.
 The narrative here sees King Roy captured by gargantuan Boss Formees, and you must navigate the Dungeons in a continual effort to save him, battling enemy Formees along the way.

 Battles are automatic, turn-based affairs, seeing opposing Formees bash each other senseless until either of their HP gauges are depleted.
 Special Actions, assigned to Formees during creation once collected later in the game, also come into play here, allowing you to perform unique actions such as breathing Fireballs.